This takes about 3 hours. Revised January 2018.

 cross the Haarlemmermeer straat at the traffic lights.
 The housing here, 4 or 5 storey enclosed blocks, is typical interwar private housing.

-before the school playground, turn right, follow the cycle sign for Osdorp.
+before the new school (Bockesprong), turn right, follow the cycle sign for Osdorp.
 Stop on the bridge, and look back at the older housing.

 The interwar houses stop here: this is a sharp urban edge line representing a stop in expansion.
 It marks the worldwide Depression, the Second World War, German occupation, and post-war austerity: urban expansion restarted in the 1950’s.

 immediately after the bridge turn left, onto a cycle path along the lake: again follow the sign for Osdorp.
-Pass new apartments, built on the site of a former hospital.
+Pass new apartments on your right, built on the site of a former hospital.

-This is one of the westelijke tuinsteden, or ‘western garden cities’, started in the 1950’s.
+Slotervaart is one of the westelijke tuinsteden, or ‘western garden cities’, started in the 1950’s.
 Together they house about 130 000 people.
 The area was ‘new and modern’ in about 1965, but by now it seems an architectural museum.
 A mass demolition programme is clearing most of the 1950’s housing.
-The openly stated goal, new trend in European urban planning, is to force low-income families out of the area – and preferably out of Amsterdam.
+As in other European cites, the aim of ‘regeneration’ is to force low-income families out of the area, and replace them with younger better-educated home-buyers.

 pass left a medical complex, including a hospital, the Netherlands Cancer Institute, and the national blood transfusion laboratory.

 follow the cycle path through a wedge of open space.
-Most housing in Nieuw Sloten is two-storey row houses, typical of recent urban-edge housing, the VINEX locations.
+Nieuw Sloten is typical of recent urban-edge housing, the VINEX locations.

 Nieuw Sloten itself was was first planned around 1985 – it would have been the Olympic Village in Amsterdam’s failed bid for the 1992 Olympics.
 VINEX is an abbreviation for the revised 4th national spatial plan.
 This 1990’s policy attempted to “limit urban dispersal” by concentrating hundreds of thousands of people, in large new developments at the edge of existing cities.